MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ms.custom: sap:Connection issues
 ---

-# A linked server SQL Server couldn't be created after transition to a Windows 2022 OnPrem or Azure VM
+# A linked server couldn't be created after transition to a Windows 2022 OnPrem or Azure VM

 This article helps you resolve a problem in which you try to create a linked server after you move an instance of Microsoft SQL Server to Azure.